KFBK-FM

 KFBK-FM (93.1 MHz) is a commercial radio station licensed to Pollock Pines, California and serving the Sacramento metropolitan area.
-It simulcasts KFBK 1530 kHz.
+It simulcasts KFBK (1530 AM).
 KFBK-AM-FM air a news-talk radio format and are owned by iHeartMedia.
 The studios and offices are on River Park Drive in North Sacramento, near the Arden Fair Mall.

 KFBK-FM has an effective radiated power (ERP) of 20,500 watts.
 The transmitter is on Grizzly Flat Road at Mehwald Lane in Sweeneys Crossing, an unincorporated community in El Dorado County.
 KFBK-FM formerly broadcast in the HD Radio hybrid format.
-The HD2 subchannel carried the Smooth Jazz service from iHeartRadio.